Hysterectomy | Tangohanga kōpū

 • Pain inside your tummy or loss of appetite or vomiting (being sick) could be due to a problem with your bladder or bowel.

 • Painful or swollen legs may be due to a blood clot in your legs.
-This is uncommon but serious and you should call your doctor immediately.
+This is uncommon but serious and you should call your healthcare provider immediately.

-• Remember if something does not seem right but you are not sure, call your GP or the hospital.
+• Remember if something doesn't seem right but you're not sure, call your healthcare provider or the hospital.

 A bit of planning can be very useful.